raymerta/battleship/README.md

 In case only one player is involved in the game and the others already left, the game session should end

+## select existing game, game is not running yet, and choose watch

+Expected result: got to game page in editing mode

 ## select existing game, game is not running yet, and join

+Expected result: got to game page in editing mode

 ## select existing game, game is not running yet, and join but somebody already join